nombrekeff/klocalizations_flutter/README.md

 ## How to use

 ### 1. Create translations files
-The first this we need to do, is to create the files containing our translations for each of the supported languages.
+The first this we need to do is to create the files containing our translations for each of the supported languages.

 By default KLocalizations expects them to be located under `'assets/translations'`, but can be specified on setup.
-The configuration files must be in json format.
+The configuration files must be in JSON format.

 **Example:**
 ```json